julieeckstrom/julieeckstrom.github.io/_projects/calia.markdown

 # Challenege

 CALIA by Carrie Underwood is a Dick's Sporting Goods women's athleisure brand.
-We were challeneged with creating an eCommerce website for the new product line that would serve as a place to showcase a lifestyle and allow for growth as new product lines launched in the upcoming seasons.
+We were challeneged with creating an eCommerce experience for the new product line, showcasing a lifestyle that encourages women to fit in working out.

 # The Result

-The CALIA website went live with the announcement of the brand launch, getting tens of thousands of visitors a day.
-It still serves as the face of the eCommerce presence.
+The CALIA website went live with the announcement of the brand launch in March 2015, getting tens of thousands of visitors a day.

 # Process

 The website request came in a month before the product launch, so there was little time for a lot of work.
 An initial brief information gathering process revealed a look and feel that could work with the minimal product line.
 An exploration of other eCommerce sites with similar feels presented options to stakeholders.
 Mockups  went through a sign-off process with the internal Dick's marketing department and with Carrie Underwood's personal team.
 The site was developed and tested just in time for the product launch mid-March 2015.

 # My Role

 There was limited context that came with the request for the site, so I worked with merchanizers, product and project managers, and marketing to gather the branding and product requirements.
 I gathered inspiration websites that had similar feels to the brand.
 I created wireframes and mockups that were presented to all teams within the eCommerce department and the marketing department for sign-off.
-I collaborated with a production designer to create the final mockups, and make sure the mockups we created would scale well responsively.
+I collaborated with a production designer to create the final mockups, and created a responsive layout.
 I then worked with the developers to make sure they had the specs they needed, following up when development work was completed to ensure usability.